ethereum/devp2p/discv5/discv5-rationale.md

 This design is efficient, but it concentrates load and trust near the topic identifier.
 Popular topics would create hotspots around their identifiers.
 More importantly, an adversary could generate node IDs close to a chosen topic identifier and attempt to control advertisement storage or lookup results for that topic.

 TopDisc therefore does not rely only on the closest nodes to a topic identifier.
-Advertisements are placed across buckets of a topic-centred table, and lookups progress from buckets far from the topic identifier towards buckets closer to it.
-This keeps discovery distributed while still giving advertisers and discoverers a structured way to meet.
+Advertisers maintain placements across buckets of a topic-centred table.
+Discoverers query registrars starting from buckets far from the topic identifier and progress towards buckets closer to it, querying up to `Klookup` registrars per bucket.
+This keeps discovery distributed while still ensuring that advertiser and discoverer walks converge toward the topic identifier when more search effort is needed.

 ## Why Use Topic-Centred Tables?